melodyxnguyen/melodyxnguyen/README.md

 ____________________________________________________________________________________

-## WhoAmI
+## About Me 🧸

 I’m passionate about using technology to tackle climate challenges, and over the past two years at SLAC National Accelerator Laboratory, I’ve gained hands-on experience in data science, web development, and renewable energy projects.

 ____________________________________________________________________________________

 ## 📍 Location
 I am currently based in Manhattan, New York, near the Brooklyn Bridge.
+My hometown is in San Jose, California, and most summers you can find me there.
 If you're ever in the area let me know, I'd love to catch up!

 ____________________________________________________________________________________